- Courses by Program

-In addition to this commitment to the OHSU-PSU School of Public Health (SPH), Dr. Vines is currently the Deputy Health Officer for Multnomah County Health Department and serves as the medical lead for the communicable disease programs, including outbreak response, tuberculosis treatment and prevention, and as medical director for the county’s sexually transmitted disease clinic.
-She also plays an active role in promoting tobacco and nicotine prevention policies at the local and state levels.
+In addition to this commitment to the OHSU-PSU School of Public Health (SPH), Dr. Vines is currently the Deputy Health Officer for Multnomah County Health Department where she provides physician leadership on a range of public health issues.
+Her experience at Multnomah County includes serving and serves as the medical lead for the communicable disease programs, including outbreak response, tuberculosis treatment and prevention, and as medical director for the county’s sexually transmitted disease clinic.
+She also plays an active role in the county’s response to opiate and other substance use disorders and has helped to advocate promoting tobacco and nicotine prevention policies at the local and state levels.

 Her work history includes several years working as a part-time health officer in Columbia County (Oregon) and Cowlitz and Wahkiakum Counties (Washington).
 Prior to working full time in local public health, Dr. Vines practiced primary care in a variety of safety net settings in the Portland metro area.
 Her particular interests include the intersections of public health and clinical care; public health ethics; and using her physician voice to encourage policymakers to consider their broad role in promoting good health through housing, living wage jobs, neighborhood design, and supporting young families.

 B.A., Dartmouth College, 1998 M.D., Brown-Dartmouth Program in Medicine, 2002 M.P.H., Portland State University, 2006

 - 2016: Multnomah County Chair’s Excellence Award as part of the Air Quality Responder team